Leslie Scherer - Parent Representative

-David Smith - Board Vice Chair
+David Smith - Board Chair, Community Representative

 David Smith is a Professor in the Food Science and Nutrition Department at the University of Minnesota.
 He works primarily in the area of dairy products and teaches various courses in food science, also, he advises about 100 students in both nutrition and food science majors.
 He has been on the AFSA School Board for over six years and is currently Board Vice Chair.

 Julie works at General Mills and currently holds the position of ITQ Director – Meals & Baking Organization Unit.
 Julie has been with General Mills for 19 years and has had worked across ITQ in Management and Product Development.
 Prior to joining General Mills, Julie worked for Cargill in both Minneapolis and Cedar Rapids, IA.
 Julie has a M.S. degree in Food Science from Cornell University and a B.S. degree in Food Science from the University of Minnesota.
 Julie has enjoyed a career full of learning and discovery, to commercialization, working with highly talented Scientists and Engineers, and Business partners and leaders.
 Julie and her husband Don live in Maple Grove.
 They enjoy traveling and spending time with family and friends, and time at the lake in Lakeshore, MN on the Gull Lake Chain.